cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 ignite scaffold packet candidate PlayerInfo:PlayerInfo --module leaderboard --no-message
 ```

-This time you use the `--no-message` flag because this chain is not going to send any player information to another chain.
+This time use the `--no-message` flag, because this chain is not going to send any player information to another chain.

 Implement the logic for the packet received in `x/leaderboard/keeper/candidate.go`: